Receive Free Professional Whitening (Value $125) when you get a standard new patient checkup (exam and x-rays)*.

 2. Save time by filling out your medical forms before your appointment

-If you want to make your appointment faster, please click on the following new patient and medical form to fill it out securely online:
+If you want to make your appointment faster, please click on the following new patient and medical form and fill the forms out securely online.
+Both forms will need to be filled out and submitted online.

 or if you would prefer to just download, print and fill out the forms on paper, here they are, just click below.
 Don’t forget to bring the filled out forms with you to your first appointment!